zhengfuli/graphs/intro.md

 # DataScape

-<b>How it will work:</b> Enter keywords to define your theme.
+<b>How it will work:</b> Enter keywords to define your topic.
 We'll build a wordnet from one of the following three services.
-You'll select items from the WordNet to narrow your theme.
-Related news and images will compliment your theme.<br>
+You'll select items from the WordNet to narrow your topic.
+Related news and images will compliment your selections.<br>

 [Semantic MediaWiki (SMW)](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki)